 The Protective Zone pertains to Project activities in Dutchess, Ulster, Putnam, Rockland, Orange, and Westchester Counties.
 Material and equipment delivered and temporarily stored during construction will be inspected for invasive species upon arrival and prior to leaving, as stated in the section above.
-Any equipment or material transported from an external quarantine area to any of the Project sites, or laydown yard at Tomkins Cove, will be inspected and permitted in accordance with 1 NYCRR III C 142.
+Any equipment or material transported from an external quarantine area to any of the Project sites will be inspected and permitted in accordance with 1 NYCRR III C 142.